A year after his death, film explores Aaron Swartz's online activism

 Swartz's early life was dominated by his superior intellect and his love of computers.
 His brother Ben explained Swartz was drawn to coding as he felt like it was "magic, and could be used to solve anything."

-Soon, a young Swartz was attending meetings and panels for computer programming, setting up an online crowd-sourced encyclopaedia, and co-authoring the Web feed RSS 1.0, which would help users collate summaries of the latest headlines from their favourite websites onto one page.
+Soon, a young Swartz was attending meetings and panels for computer programming, setting up an online crowd-sourced encyclopedia, and co-authoring the Web feed RSS 1.0, which would help users collate summaries of the latest headlines from their favorite websites onto one page.

 Much of the film focuses on Swartz's political activism after he parted ways in 2007 with Reddit, a user-submitted news and entertainment social platform that he co-founded, and became engrossed with copyright laws.